Date

 Americas 11am PST, 12pm MST, 1pm CST, 2pm EST

-Australia Fridays 5am AEST • NZ Fridays 8am NZDT
+Australia Wednesdays 5am AEST • NZ Wednesdays 8am NZDT

 Correct as of February 2025 – please click here to check the time in your region.